rhel-labs/learn-katacoda/networking-basics/intro.md

 * Learn NetworkManager (`nmcli`) syntax
 * Configure a new dynamic IP connection using DHCP
 * Update this connection to use static IP address assignment
-* Validate and configure DNS server settings and hostname
+* Validate and configure DNS server settings